 - Speak slowly.
 Ha!
 Ha!
 I know.
 That was a good one.

-One of the funniest medical transcription error or dictation errors I've seen in a long time was the description of a transbronchial aortogram with runoffs, which for the non medical types out there would involve placing a needle into the lung through the mouth, lungs, then proceeding to pass the needle from inside the lung into the aorta, the main blood vessel of the body.
+There's the transbronchial aortogram with runoffs that was performed once, which for the non medical types out there would involve placing a needle into the lung through the mouth and lungs, then proceeding to pass the needle from inside the lung into the aorta, the main blood vessel of the body.
 I'm pretty sure they meant transbrachial aortogram.
 Ok, maybe it wasn't THAT funny.
 How about the double stranded dizziness titer?
 OK, just kind of a funny transcription mistake.

 For a little help at some good home 'ol fashioned hospital humor, The Happy Hospitalist had thousands of Facebook readers to provide insight into their funny medical transcription and dictation errors and stories.
-They did not disappoint me.
+They did not disappoint.
 Below is a detailed list of responses received from their experiences to be enjoyed by all!

 - "The last day the patient took their meds was for beaver."
 Should have been forever.